SAT Partners with:

 We are a multidisciplinary educational institution in San Diego, California serving the North County cities of Encinitas, Carlsbad, San Marcos, Escondido and Vista with a new location in Toronto, Ontario, Canada.
 We offer tutoring/coaching for most subjects and all grades and specialize in serving children with learning disabilities.
-In partnership with the Carlsbad Education Foundation and the San Marcos High School Parent Teacher Organization, we offer SAT Preparation Courses.
+In partnership with the Carlsbad Educational Foundation, the San Marcos High School Parent Teacher Organization and La Costa Canyon High School Foundation we offer SAT Preparation Courses.
 Individual coaching is also available for both the SAT and the ACT.

 Almost half the children with reading disabilities have visual problems.
 These may be problems of focusing the eyes on one point (convergence) or following the text (tracking).
 Some children have not developed eye dominance and involuntary change of dominant eye while reading causes the text to jump.
 These children are usually farsighted.
-They often get tired and loose concentration after having read for a while and their eyes may smart and itch.
+They often get tired and loose concentration after having read for a while and their eyes may start and itch.
 Since the reading process is not automatic it demands their full attention, preventing them from understanding what they have read.
-Dr. Chris Thomas is our resident Behavioral Optometrist.

 Elements of Comprehensive Health Programs, 2006

 Early diagnosis and treatment of children's vision problems is a necessary component to school readiness and academic learning; and that vision screening is not a substitute for a complete eye and vision evaluation by an eye doctor.
 Comprehensive eye and vision examinations by an optometrist or ophthalmologist are important for all children first entering school and regularly throughout their school-aged years to ensure healthy eyes and adequate vision skills essential for successful academic achievement;"